FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

         - Sediment volume left in reservoir (af or cm)
         - Total sediment volume (af or cm)

-**DEBUG.CHK**
+DEBUG.CHK

     An internal file for programmer debugging.
-    ]If this file is present, the user has access to the flopro.exe in debug mode.
+    If this file is present, the user has access to the flopro.exe in debug mode.
     Do not use this engine without instructions from developers.

-**DEBUGXX.OUT**
+DEBUGXX.OUT

     This file reports all data related bugs and conflicts with an error code, grid element and a description of the error, warning or conflict.
     It is imported by QGIS FLO-2D Plugin so users can visualize data error locations.

-**DEPRESSED_ELEMENTS.OUT**
+DEPRESSED_ELEMENTS.OUT

     This file is generated at the end of the data input at runtime.
-    Every grid element elevation is checked with its neighbors’ elevations to see if it is de- pressed below the minimum difference of the DEPRESSDEPTH variable in CONT.DAT and if so, it is listed in this file.
+    Every grid element elevation is checked with its neighbors’ elevations to see if it is depressed below the minimum difference of the DEPRESSDEPTH variable in CONT.DAT and if so, it is listed in this file.
     A value of DEPRESS- DEPTH = 3.0 ft is suggested which will help identify artificial ponded flow conditions.
     This depth will ignore minor small depression elements which can fill and overview.